DarrellTimothy/KayBot/README.md

 `Extra Note`:
 Required if there isn't `Media`
 Optional if there is `Media`
-`Post` is highly recommended to execute one-by-one to prevent bugs.
+`Post` is highly recommended to execute one-by-one to prevent bugs called `Topology Closed`.
+`Post` will log to Logging Group if it worked, and if there's media, the "`itt` upgraded" feature will detect the receiver name for better tracing when needed.

 - Now
 ```-now [flags/date]```